-The penis is the male sex organ.
-Its primary functions include reproduction and urination.
-No two penises are the same, and they can vary in length, girth, and appearance.
-Penises mostly all include the same anatomy, which allows them to perform their functions.
+The main functions of the penis include reproduction and urination.
+Penises vary in length, girth, and appearance but mostly all have the same anatomy, which allows them to perform their functions.

 Knowing the anatomy and function of the penis is important for good health.
 Noticing any changes in the appearance, sensation, or performance of the penis can indicate an underlying issue that may require medical attention.